Discover (and Grow) Tomatoes in Surprising Colors

 - Black Prince – This black-chocolate brown heirloom comes from Siberia.
 It has a deep and sweet flavor that’s wonderful on salads.

 - Cherokee Purple – This is a pre-1890 Cherokee Indian heirloom tomato that’s an old favorite.
 It’s a dark, purple-pink color and has a fabulously sweet flavor.

-- Gypsy – This colorful fruit is named for the Russian gypsies.
+- Gypsy – This colorful fruit is named for Russian gypsies.
 It’s a very deep purple-maroon color and has great flavor.

 - Paul Robeson – This Russian variety was named in honor of the black opera singer and Russian equal rights advocate.
 It’s an extremely popular variety with seed collectors and connoisseurs.
 It’s black-brick in color and has a smoky, sweet, rich flavor that’s hard for gardeners to resist.

 - True Black Brandywine – Here’s one for the collectors out there.
-Apparently, True Black Brandywine came from the Quaker family of the renowned William Woys Weaver.
+True Black Brandywine came from the Quaker family of the renowned William Woys Weaver.
 This black-purple tomato dates back to the 1920s.
-The delicious fruits that have a sweet, earthy flavor.
+The delicious fruits have a sweet, earthy flavor.

-- Vorlon – This heirloom is from Bulgaria but named after a fictional alien race.
+- Vorlon – This heirloom is from Bulgaria but is named after a fictional alien race.
 This lovely purple-black tomato has a rich, smoky, organic flavor.
 Baker Creek Heirloom Seeds introduced it this year.